mrhasbean/VestaCP/README.md

 Once installed REBOOT the droplet.
 (Very important to do for the nex step !!!)

-One rebooted, run the following for some basic setups and patches installation for the specific VestaCP version.
+Once rebooted, run the following for some basic setup and patch installation for the specific VestaCP version.
 Copy the line bellow and execute it in the terminal. (the patch may or may not reboot the system again)

     bash post.sh